 We work together with three childcare centres in the neighbourhood which offer pre and after school care and daily childcare.
 Staff from those centres bring the children to their classrooms in the morning and/or pick them up from school at the end of the school day.
 They also provide care during holidays and days off.

 Children from the ages of 6 weeks to 14 years old are welcome at the childcare.

-- Stichting Kinderopvang Haarlemmermeer (SKH, Childcare Haarlemmermeer), which is situated at our site.
+Stichting Kinderopvang Haarlemmermeer (SKH, Childcare Haarlemmermeer), which is situated at our site.
 Their group is called Hasselbraam.
 They also have a sports group.
-More information about SKH can be found on their website: kinderopyanghaarlemmermeer. - Borus Childcare, situated 1km away from our school building, also offers these facilities.